Instant Holidays offer cheap Gran Canaria Holidays, book online or call a Gran Canaria holiday expert to book your cheap holidays in Gran Canaria.

 With its all year round warm climate, its diversity of landscapes, fascinating history, magnificent beaches tonnes of things to do and see and friendly, laid-back atmosphere, Gran Canaria is an ideal holiday destination, anytime of the year.

-Instant Holidays offers cheap Gran Canaria Holidays, book securely online or call 0800 810 8392 or from outside the UK +44 (0)203 472 0180 to book a cheap hotel for your next Gran Canaria Holidays.
+Instant Holidays offers cheap Gran Canaria Holidays, book securely online for your next Gran Canaria Holidays.